-The System is contributory and employee 8% (5% in prior years) contributions are 100% refundable (without interest) if, at the date of employment termination, the employee elects to terminate his vesting rights or is not vested in the System.
+The System is contributory and employee 8% contributions are 100% refundable (without interest) if, at the date of employment termination, the employee elects to terminate his vesting rights or is not vested in the System.
 Refunds and withdrawals are paid upon request following termination.